 The most impactful partnership has been that with WGLT-FM in Normal-Bloomington, whereby WGLT manages WCBU's day-to-day operations, that went into effect in June 2019.
 This has allowed WCBU to increase the size of its content staff and provided economic stability to both stations.
-In response to the pandemic and the prohibition on performing arts audiences, WCBU launched "WCBU presents," in 2020, a special on-air on online series featuring performances by local performing arts entities.
-Partners have included Bradley University Theatre, Corn Stock Theater, Heartland Festival Orchestra, Peoria Symphony Orchestra, and more.
-And beginning in January 2022, WCBU is providing four local newscasts each weekday - two in the morning and two in the afternoon - to local community radio station WAZU, which combines locally selected hip hop music and community service elements to serve a diverse audience.
+An extension of this agreement (into 2029) was signed in October 2023.
+In January 2022, WCBU started providing four local newscasts each weekday - two in the morning and two in the afternoon - to local community radio station WAZU "Strictly Hip Hop", which combines locally selected hip hop music and community service elements to serve a diverse audience.
+In February 2022, WCBU began a content sharing agreement with The Community Word, a Peoria-based monthly newspaper.
+WCBU's weekly "Out and About" program is a coproduction with the local Arts Partners group and spotlights the local arts and culture scene.
+Other partners have included Bradley University Theatre, Corn Stock Theater, Heartland Festival Orchestra, Peoria Symphony Orchestra, and more.